Nutrients: the body’s building blocks…

 Choose whole, fiber-rich carbohydrates to maintain energy, stabilize metabolism, and support long-term health.

-Proteins are large, complex molecules composed of amino acids that drive nearly every function in the body.
-They build and repair tissues, produce enzymes, and support immune health.
+Proteins, large, complex molecules composed of amino acids, build and repair tissues, produce enzymes, and support immune health.

-Include high-quality proteins from a mix of animal and plant sources to ensure a complete amino acid profile for optimal health.
+Include high-quality proteins in your diet.
+Mix animal and plant sources to ensure a complete amino acid profile for optimal health.

 Fats are essential for energy, cell structure, and nutrient absorption.
-Each gram provides 9 kilocalories, making fats the most energy-dense macronutrient.
+Each gram provides 9 kCal, making fats the most energy-dense macronutrient.

 1. Cellular health: Fats maintain cell membrane integrity and support signaling.